-Kaprekar’s constant is a four-digit number that arises from a simple yet striking mathematical process.
-Starting with any four-digit number where at least two digits differ, you rearrange its digits to create the highest and lowest possible numbers, then subtract the lower from the higher.
-Repeating this process invariably leads to 6174.
+Kaprekar’s constant is a special four-digit number obtained through a simple yet intriguing process.
+By starting with any four-digit number that has at least two different digits, rearranging the digits to form the highest and lowest possible numbers, and then subtracting the lower from the higher, you will always converge to 6174.
+This phenomenon has established 6174 as a key fixed point in number theory.

-- Choose a Four-Digit Number: Pick any four-digit number with at least two different digits.
-For example, let’s start with 4955
+- Choose a Four-Digit Number: Start with any four-digit number (with at least two distinct digits).
+For example, 4955

 - Largest: 9554